d3/d3-tile/README.md

 "http://a.tile.openstreetmap.org/" + d[2] + "/" + d[0] + "/" + d[1] + ".png"
 ```

-The returned array also has properties `scale` and `translate` that can be used to apply the correct transformation to an SVG G element containing the tile images where tile images have unit width and height, and *x*- and *y*-coordinates corresponding to the tile address.
+The returned array also has a `transform` property that can be used to apply the correct transformation to an SVG G element containing the tile images where tile images have unit width and height, and *x*- and *y*-coordinates corresponding to the tile address.
 For example usage, see [Raster & Vector 4.0](http://bl.ocks.org/curran/e857dbe6db49d4cac379855b0b6b58e9).

 <a href="#tile_extent" name="tile_extent">#</a> <i>tile</i>.<b>extent</b>([<i>extent</i>])